-3.1 Violations of these anti-bribery laws can lead to costly enforcement actions against the Company and the individual(s) involved, damage to the reputation of the Company and its employees, and criminal penalties against both the Company and the individual(s) involved.
+Violations of these anti-bribery laws can lead to costly enforcement actions against the Company and the individual(s) involved, damage to the reputation of the Company and its employees, and criminal penalties against both the Company and the individual(s) involved.
 Persons found guilty of bribery face possible imprisonment, as well as substantial fines.

-3.2 Each Company Person must use their own reasonable judgment in identifying activity that may violate the Company's anti-corruption policy or be subject to scrutiny by law enforcement officials.
-It is the responsibility of each Company Person to immediately consult the Company's General Counsel if he or she has any question that his or her action could potentially violate the Company's Code of Conduct and/or anti-bribery laws.
+Each Company Person must use reasonable judgment in identifying activity that may violate the Company's anti-corruption policy or be subject to scrutiny by law enforcement officials.
+It is the responsibility of each Company Person to immediately consult the Legal Department if they have any question that their action could potentially violate the Company's Code of Conduct and/or anti-bribery laws.

-3.3 The Company may issue from time-to-time additional anti-corruption guidance consistent with this general policy to address, among other things, the specific requirements of local law.
-The Company will also institute training and testing as well as internal auditing to ensure compliance with this policy.
+The Company may issue from time-to-time additional anti-corruption guidance consistent with this general policy to address, among other things, the specific requirements of local law.
+The Company will also institute training and testing, as well as internal auditing, to ensure compliance with this policy.